-Core Knowledge Procedural Knowledge Topics: Students will: Invasion Games Develop their skills, knowledge and understanding in PE.
-Net/Racket Games - Striking and Fielding Games Develop the ability to apply skills learnt in competitive situations.
+Procedural Knowledge Core Knowledge Topics: Students will: Invasion Games Develop their skills, knowledge and understandina in PE.
+Net/Racket Games Develop the ability to apply skills learnt in Striking and Fielding Games competitive situations.
 Gymnastics They are encouraged to work both independently and as part of a team.
-Dance independently and as pair of a realm.
-Athletics Use a range of tactics and strategies to overcome opponents in direct competition.
-Fitness Select and apply the appropriate strategy or technique to master an activity.
+Dance Use a range of tactics and strategies to overcome opponents in direct competition.
+Athletics Select and apply the appropriate strategy Fitness or technique to master an activity.
 Develop their technique to improve their performance.
 Analyse their performances compared to previous ones and demonstrate improvement to achieve their personal best.